alejandro-soto-franco/glazier/README.md

 | `sims/` | CompuCell3D models written directly, outside the Blueprint path |
 | `tests/` | Python tests, including the one that compares the two readers |

-A Blueprint is parsed twice, once by serde and once by `glazier.blueprint`, and a field that drifts between the two readers is the failure the format exists to prevent. `tests/test_blueprint_conformance.py` compares them field by field over every description in the tree, through the compiled module and through the binary.
+A Blueprint is parsed twice, once by serde and once by `glazier.blueprint`.
+`tests/test_blueprint_conformance.py` compares them field by field over every description in the tree through the compiled module and through the binary.

-The Rust side builds with cargo and the Python side runs under pixi, since CompuCell3D installs from a conda channel and pins its interpreter. mermin keeps its own environment, so the measurement in `bench/roundtrip.py` reaches it through files.
+The Rust side builds with cargo and the Python side runs under pixi, since CompuCell3D installs from a conda channel and pins its interpreter. `mermin`, my related cell image analysis software, keeps its own environment, so the measurement in `bench/roundtrip.py` reaches it through filwes.

 ## Scope